rmaceissoft/evaluating-ai-agents-with-pydantic-ai-logfire/README.md

 - The `@logfire.instrument` decorator enables the wrapping of entire functions within a span, streamlining the instrumentation process.

-- It is important to note that Logfire does not allow for the modification of the span kind attribute, which defaults to `span`.
+- Logfire does not allow modifications to the span kind attribute, which is set to `span` by default.
+As a result, when moving to Logfire, the `span_name` attribute acts as a replacement for the `kind` attribute, making it easier to query spans in the future.

 ### Lab 3: Adding router and skill evaluations [(Go to lab page)](https://learn.deeplearning.ai/courses/evaluating-ai-agents/lesson/yx7uz/lab-3:-adding-router-and-skill-evaluations)